 NOTE: Corcraft is not a preferred source option for the purchase of services.
 However, services offered by Corcraft may be obtained by a State agency through an interagency Memorandum of Understanding (“MOU”) with Corcraft as a division of DOCCS.
 Contact Corcraft at info.corcraft@doccs.ny.gov to discuss engaging in an MOU for Corcraft services.

 For more information and the list of approved preferred sources offerings, see:

-www.ogs.state.ny.us/procurecounc/pdfdoc/psguide.pdf

-and

 https://ogs.ny.gov/procurement/preferred-sources